zhmilica/mini_projects/README.md

 3. Whale Talks - There are a few simple rules for translating text to 'whale speak':
   - There are no consonants.
 Only vowels.
   - The 'u' and 'e' are extra long, so we must double them in our program.
+4. Build a library - about JS class syntax and inheritance